Jozi-JUG/constitution/README.md

 soon as reasonably possible, appoint someone to fill any vacancy that reduced the number of Office Bearers.

-4.4 Resignation:An Office Bearer may resign from office in writing.
+4.4 Resignation:An Office Bearer may resign from office in writing to jozijug-committee@googlegroups.com and give 30 days notice.

 4.5 Disqualification
 orRemovalIf an Office Bearer does not attend